KazzyAPI/Annunaki.store-webform-spammer/README.md

 ## Installation

 Download and use the following command.
+Edit the for loop for more or less requests!

 ```bash
 node spam.js